RobTillaart/FunctionGenerator/README.md

 It is typical used to control one or more DAC's.
 To maximize signal quality one has to apply all (or most) processor power to calculate new values over and over again to get enough resolution.
-In practice the generator is useful for (very) low frequencies, think 0.01 - 25 Hz, depending on waveform and processor (see indication below).
+In practice the generator is useful for low frequencies, 0.01 - 25 Hz, depending on waveform and processor and number of DAC's.
+(see indication below).

 Note: this class generates float values, performance wise this can be optimized, to achieve higher speeds at cost of accuracy / precision.